vumaasha/ml-stack-lite/README.md

 ## Python

-The reading materials for Python basics can be found in `/python/notebooks/` folder and assignments can be found in `/python/exercises` folder
+The reading materials for Python basics can be found in `/python/notebooks/` folder and assignments can be found in `/python/exercises` folder.

+## SQL

+The reading materials for Python basics can be found in `/sql/notebooks/` folder and assignments can be found in `/sql/exercises` folder.

 ### Getting started with learning materials